Quantum geometry of moduli spaces of local systems and representation theory: Cluster Poisson structure of the space via amalgamation

-\paragraph{Cluster structure of the moduli space ${\cal P}_{{\rm PGL_m}, \widehat S}$.} Cluster amalgamation of these quivers and the corresponding cluster Poisson varieties over triangles $t$ of an ideal triangulation of $\bS$ provides a cluster Poisson structure on the moduli space ${\cal P}_{{\rm PGL_m}, \bS}$.
+Cluster amalgamation of these quivers and the corresponding cluster Poisson varieties over triangles $t$ of an ideal triangulation of $\bS$ provides a cluster Poisson structure on the moduli space ${\mathscr P}_{{\rm PGL_m}, \bS}$.
 Note that after the amalgamation the value of the $\varepsilon$-function between the vertices at the same edge of the ideal triangulation is zero.

-Forgetting the pinnings and the frozen coordinates, we get the quiver describing the cluster Poisson structure of the moduli space ${\cal X}_{{\rm PGL_m}, \bS}$ in \cite{FG03a}.
+Forgetting the pinnings and the frozen coordinates, we get the quiver describing the cluster Poisson structure of the moduli space ${\mathscr X}_{{\rm PGL_m}, \bS}$ in \cite{FG03a}.
 By the very definition, the cluster Poisson coordinates assigned to the internal vertices of the triangles are the functions $X_{a_1, a_2, a_3}$ from \cite{FG03a}.

 Finally, recall that the coordinate assigned to a quadruple of flags $(F_1, F_2, F_3, F_4)$ and a pair of integers $(a_1, a_3)$ such that $a_1+a_3=m$ is the cross ratio

 Here $\overline F^{(a)}_k$ is the one dimensional subspace in the two dimensional quotient $V_2/(F^{(a_1-1)}_1\oplus F^{(a_3-1)}_3)$ obtained by projection of the subspace $F^{(a)}_k$.
 It is easy to show that